 Achieving the Aberdeen International Airport Limited's vision relies heavily on the Aberdeen Airport being managed in a socially responsible manner.
 This means enhancing the airport's social and economic benefits whilst reducing our environmental impacts.
 The airport's independently audited carbon footprint report is published annually.
 Aberdeen Airport takes pride in the valuable contribution it makes to the local economy in terms of generating employment and providing the vital connectivity that allows the local region to thrive.
-Aberdeen International Airport Limited took part along with the other AGS group airports in the GRESB assessment in 2019 and 2020.
+Aberdeen International Airport Limited took part along with the other AGS group airports in the GRESB assessment in 2019, 2020 and 2021.
 GRESB is recognised as the global ESG benchmark for real assets.
-In the 2020 ratings, Aberdeen International Airport Limited increased its scoring, taking it to second place overall out of eighteen for global airports and being awarded a five star rating.
+In the 2021 ratings, Aberdeen International Airport Limited received a five-star rating for its sustainability performance and was recognised as an airport transport sector leader after placing second in the UK, fourth in Europe and seventh in the world.